wso2/docs-apk/en/docs/control-plane/control-plane-qsg.md

     helm repo update
     ```

-3. Install the APK components and start WSO2 API Platform For Kubernetes.
+3. Install the APIM APK Agent components and start WSO2 API Platform For Kubernetes.
 Consider ```apk``` as the ```<chart-name>``` for this guide.
 As the ```--version``` of this command, use the version of the release you used in point 1 above.
 It will take a few minutes for the deployment to complete.

     === "Command"
         ```
-        helm install apk wso2apkagent/apk-agent-helm --version 1.1.0 -f apk-agent-values.yaml
+        helm install apim-apk-agent wso2apkagent/apim-apk-agent --version 1.1.0-alpha -f apk-agent-values.yaml
         ```
     === "Format"
         ```
-        helm install <chart-name> <repository-name>/apk-agent-helm --version <verison-of-APK-Agent> -f <path-to-values.yaml-file>
+        helm install <chart-name> <repository-name>/apim-apk-agent --version <verison-of-APK-Agent> -f <path-to-values.yaml-file>
         ```

 !!!
 Note